jviuff/BC_incidence_lexis_APC/README.md

 # BC_incidence_lexis_APC
-Breast cancer incidence in the Nordic countries
+Using publicly available data from NORDCAN (https://nordcan.iarc.fr/en/dataviz/tables) on breast cancer incidence in the Nordic countries to investigate age, period and cohort effects.